This is a live review; as I gain more experience with the new Watch hardware and watchOS 4 I’ll update the document.

 It feels great to the touch feels great on my wrist and I really like the new Sport Loop band.
 I’ve always had Stainless Steel versions before, and the lighter aluminium casing makes the watch seem even less obtrusive.
 The only thing I miss is the solidity and aesthetic texturing of the sapphire glass which has a subtle tactile picture frame like sculpting that is absent on the sports models.

-To be clear, My gripe isn’t with the series 3 watch hardware and the design, its with the lack of apparent priority or refinement given to the Voiceover experience for Voiceover Watch users.
+To be clear, My gripe isn’t with the series 3 watch hardware and the design, its with the lack of apparent priority or refinement given to the Siri and Voiceover experience for Voiceover Watch users.

 If its your first Watch, or you are still using the original version, it is a great time to jump in.